 The content of the curriculum followed in each academic year for every subject can found on the designated pages for EYFS, KS1 & KS2.
 The Long Term Overview provides the structure of learning and teaching for the entire academic year whilst the Medium Term Plans (issued six times per year) are more detailed outlines of curriculum content.

-In terms of phonics provision, Read, write, Inc is used throughout the school; the mainstay reading scheme is the Oxford Reading Tree supported by a wide variety of other schemes including Collins Big Cat collections.
+In terms of phonics provision, Read, write, Inc is used throughout the school; the mainstay reading scheme is the Oxford Owl Reading Tree supported by the Read, Write, Inc Spelling Scheme.

 Parental support of reading is critical to a child’s academic development.
 The following comprehension questions can be used to evaluate understanding of books read with parents at home: Questions for reading